ietf-wg-avtcore/draft-ietf-avtcore-rtp-v3c/draft/draft-ilola-avtcore-rtp-v3c.md

     |                               :...OPTIONAL RTP padding        |
     +-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+
 ~~~
-{: #fig-single-time-aggregation-packet title="Single time aggregation packet"}
+{: #fig-aggregation-packet title="Single time aggregation packet"}

 The fields in the payload header are set as follows.
 The F bit MUST be equal to 0 if the F bit of each aggregated NAL unit is equal to zero; otherwise, it MUST be equal to 1.
 The NUT field MUST be equal to 56.
 The value of NLI MUST be equal to the lowest value of NLI of all the aggregated NAL units.
 The value of TID MUST be the lowest value of TID of all the aggregated NAL units.

-All ACL NAL units in a single time aggregation packet have the same TID value since they belong to the same access unit.
+All ACL NAL units in an aggregation packet have the same TID value since they belong to the same access unit.
 However, the packet may contain non-ACL NAL units for which the TID value in the NAL unit header may be different than the TID value of the ACL NAL units in the same AP.

-The v3c-tile-id field, when present, specifies the 16-bit tile identifier for all ACL NAL units in the STAP.
+The v3c-tile-id field, when present, specifies the 16-bit tile identifier for all ACL NAL units in the AP.
 If v3c-tile-id-pres is equal to 1, the v3c-tile-id field MUST be present.
 Otherwise, the v3c-tile-id field MUST NOT be present.

-STAP MUST carry at least two aggregation units (AU) and can carry as many aggregation units as necessary; however, the total amount of data in an AP MUST fit into an IP packet, and the size SHOULD be chosen so that the resulting IP packet is smaller than the MTU size so to avoid IP layer fragmentation.
-The structure of the AU depends both on the presence of the decoding order number, the sequence order of the AU in the AP and the presence of v3c-tile-id field. {{fig-single-time-aggregation-unit}} below illustrates structure of an AU for STAP.
+AP MUST carry at least two aggregation units (AU) and can carry as many aggregation units as necessary.
+However, the total amount of data in an AP MUST fit into an IP packet, and the size SHOULD be chosen so that the resulting IP packet is smaller than the MTU size so to avoid IP layer fragmentation.
+The structure of the AU depends both on the presence of the decoding order number, the sequence order of the AU in the AP and the presence of v3c-tile-id field.
+The structure of an AU is shown in {{fig-single-time-aggregation-unit}}.

 ~~~
     0                   1                   2                   3